• All Articles

 Advantages and disadvantages of Prebid.js and Prebid Server

-The advantages of Prebid.js are a much better transparency and visibility in real time, as every request can be seen in the Dev Console the moment it happens.
+The advantages of Prebid.js are that it offers much better transparency and visibility in real-time, as every request can be seen in the Dev Console the second it comes through.

-The main disadvantage of Prebid.js are latency and page loading since all code needs to be executed before the page loads (same would happen with server side bidding but in that case we can leverage async requests which mitigates this problem).
+The main disadvantages of Prebid.js are latency and page loading since all code needs to be executed as the page loads (same would happen with server side bidding but in that case we can leverage async requests in order to mitigate this problem).

-Another disadvantage although not always obvious is “Connections per Domain” and “Max Connections” for a browser.
-Different browsers have different limits but what can happen here is that those limits can be hit on older browsers, especially if the website uses a lot of demand partners and is opened in multiple tabs.
+Another disadvantage which is not always obvious is “Connections per Domain” and “Max Connections” for a browser.
+Different browsers have different limits but what can happen is that those limits can be hit on older browsers mainly, especially if the website uses a lot of demand partners and is opened in multiple tabs.

-On the other hand, server-side bidding avoids all these disadvantages but the publisher loses the transparency available with Prebid.js.
+On the other hand, server side bidding avoids all these disadvantages but the Publisher loses the transparency made available by using Prebid.js.

 Adapters for both can be found on Github: